FOGO cartoon banner

 When will FOGO arrive in my area?

-The City will make the transition to the three-bin kerbside collection system using a staged rollout that will start in 2024 and finish in 2027.
-Your stage is determined by your recycling bin day.
+The City is transitioning to the three-bin kerbside collection system using a staged rollout starting in 2024 and finishing in 2027.

 As the City needs to operate an additional collection service for the lime green-lid FOGO bin, there will be a modest increase to your annual waste charge.
 This will be partly offset by the reduced costs of processing FOGO in comparison to the disposal costs of general waste.